Joe O'Brien-Whitmarsh

-Joseph Paul O'Brien-Whitmarsh (born 11 May 2005) is an Irish professional footballer who plays as a midfielder for club Southampton.
+Joseph Paul O'Brien-Whitmarsh (born 11 May 2005) is an Irish professional footballer who plays as a midfielder for club Northampton Town.

 Club career

 Cork City

-He started his career at Fermoy F.C. before joining Cork City academy in 2019.
+Born in Dublin, O'Brien-Whitmarsh grew up in Fermoy, County Cork and started his career at local club Fermoy FC before joining Cork City academy in 2019.
 He signed a professional contract with Cork in 2021.
 He made his senior debut for Cork City in March 2023 and played for the club in the 2023 League of Ireland Premier Division.

 Southampton

 He joined Premier League side Southampton in January 2024 from Cork City for an undisclosed fee.
 He was included in Southampton's match-day squad for the EFL Cup tie against Cardiff City on 28 August 2024, making his debut as a second-half substitute.

 Accrington Stanley (loan)

 On 3 February 2025, O'Brien-Whitmarsh joined League Two side Accrington Stanley on loan for the remainder of the 2024–25 season.
-He made his debut for the club on 8 February 2025 in a 0–0 home draw with AFC Wimbledon.
-On 4 March 2025, he scored his first goal in English football during a 2–0 home win over Milton Keynes Dons.
-The following week, he scored another two goals, credited with a brace in a 5-0 home league win over Newport County on 11 March 2025.
+He made his debut for the club on 8 February in a 0–0 home draw with AFC Wimbledon.
+On 4 March, he scored his first goal in English football during a 2–0 home win over Milton Keynes Dons.
+O'Brien-Whitmarsh scored a brace on 11 March in a 5–0 victory against Newport County.